ludus-leonis/FreeBeeGee/docs/datamodel.md

   "gridSize": 64,
   "gridWidth": 48,
-  "gridHeight": 32,
-  "snapSize": 32
+  "gridHeight": 32
 }
 ```

 `type`
 : The type of table this template uses.
-Currently only `grid-square` is supported.
+Can be either `grid-square` or `grid-hex`.

 `version`
 : The version of the template / snapshot itself.
 Uses [Semantic Versioning](https://semver.org/).
 Saved templates will contain the same version as the FreeBeeGee version, but you can use your own version in custom templates.